-If your baby doesn’t wake up during the night, you are one of the few lucky ones who can rest the whole night through.
+If your baby doesn’t wake up during the night, you are one of the few lucky moms who can rest the whole night.

 There are children who take enough food during the day and don’t require eating overnight.
-This is not a problem, as long as your baby is happy and healthy in all aspects.
+As long as your baby is happy and healthy in all aspects, this won’t be a problem.
 If your baby is taking at least 8 daily feedings of milk, every 2 or 3 hours; wetting about 6 diapers a day; and gaining weight, then you have nothing to worry about!
 Your baby may be sleeping five or more hours without waking up for food and this is not a problem.
 However, if you notice your baby is not gaining weight, you have to look into why he is not waking up to eat.
 If during the first two weeks of life your baby is not waking up after five hours without feeding, you might need to wake him up and feed him so that he can gradually gain the weight necessary for his healthy development.
-Ask your pediatrician for his opinion.
-If he indicates that you should wake your baby up, then follow his instructions; he knows your baby’s developmental needs.
+Ask your pediatrician for his or her opinion.
+If he or she indicates that you should wake your baby up, then follow this instructions; he or she knows your baby’s developmental needs.
 Likewise, if your baby doesn’t wake up to eat during the day, but he is growing at a healthy rate and your doctor tells you that there is no need to wake him, then let your baby sleep and take that extra time to recharge your own energies.

 During the first two weeks of life, babies are able to sleep and skip their meal time.
 Just try to ensure that during those first two weeks, no more than 4 hours go by between feedings.
 Ideally, you should feed your newborn every 2 or 3 hours, helping to establish your milk supply and ensuring that your little one receives the necessary nutrients and calories.
 Remember to relax, it’s not necessary to set a specific mealtime.
 Let your baby eat when he wants to, but keep track of his diaper changes.
 The first month, you should be changing around 10 diapers a day, 6 wet diapers and 3 or 4 that contain poop.
 After the first month, your baby will wet 4-6 diapers, normally pooping a bit less.

 Just like adults, children sometimes work out confusing feelings or difficult experiences through their dreams.
-Even though there are a few things more distressing than hearing a sudden scream in the middle of the night coming from your little one’s bedroom – nightmares are quite common.
+Even though hearing a sudden scream in the middle of the night coming from your little one’s bedroom is distressing– nightmares are quite common.

-It’s important to note that nightmares occur for all children, regardless of their environment.
-Most parents will be concerned about a particular trauma he or she might have experienced, but nightmares can emerge as easy as telling a scary story (that may not seem frightening to you), going to the mall and your little one seeing a poster of an animal that he finds frightening, or finding a scary item.
+It’s important to note that all children have nightmares, regardless of their environment.
+Most parents will be concerned about a particular trauma their kid might have experienced, but nightmares can emerge with just telling a scary story (that may not seem frightening to you), going to the mall and your little one seeing a poster of an animal that he finds frightening, or finding a scary item.
 Later in the night, these scary stories or objects might find their way into your child’s dreams.
-This happens because children at this age have a hard time separating fantasy and reality, which can lead to fears, and thus be vented through dreams.
+This happens because children at this age have a hard time separating fantasy from reality, which can lead to fears and, thus, be vented through dreams.

 What can you do to deal with your child’s nightmares?

-While it is true that every child has an occasional scary or distressing dream, nightmares seem to peak most during the preschool years when fear of the dark is common.
+While it is true that every child has an occasional scary or distressing dream, nightmares seem to be more frequent during the preschool years when fear of the dark is common.
 Another thing that is important about nightmares is that they happen closer to the morning, in the late stages of REM sleep.
 This is an important characteristic as it differs from night terrors, which happen during the first few hours of sleep when your child is sleeping deeply.

 Letting your baby stay up late

 What to do: Did you know that most babies actually display signs of sleep readiness between 6 and 8 pm?
 Be aware of signs like, droopy eyelids or eye rubbing, before your baby gets a bit fuzzy.
-If you get him or her to bed when he or she is drowsy but not overtired or completely asleep, it will be easier for him or her to learn to fall asleep on his or her own.
+If you get him to bed when he is drowsy, but not overtired or completely asleep, it will be easier for him to learn to fall asleep on his own.
 Continue reading →

 If your little one has found a way to escape from the crib even when the mattress is in the lowest position possible, it is a good time to move from the crib to a bed.

-Falling down and getting hurt is a risk that can occur once toddlers learn the tricks that allow them to climb down from the crib.
+Falling down and getting hurt is a risk that can occur once toddlers learn the tricks that allow them to climb down their crib.
 Now, the good news is that most children are happy to make the change to a “big kid” bed.
 Perhaps your little one will even agree with you that he should stay in bed all night.
-Nevertheless, this transition involves a big change, so reinforcing bedtime rules and routines becomes a crucial step in avoiding those dreaded nighttime visits.
+Nevertheless, this transition involves a big change, so reinforcing bedtime rules and routines becomes a crucial step to avoid nighttime visits.